Rose Tea Benefits

-Though rose tea isn’t as well-known as green teas or black teas, it does offer many health benefits.
-This delicate, floral tea is refreshing served hot or cold and is made from dried whole rosebuds or rose petals.
+Though rose tea isn’t as well-known as green tea or black tea, it does offer many health benefits.
+This delicate, floral tea is refreshing served hot or cold, and it is made from dried whole rosebuds or rose petals.
 Usually, whole rosebuds are used.
 Rosebuds or rose petals can be used to make tea by themselves or combined with other herbal teas, green teas, or black teas to make a unique blend.
 Rose tea has many health benefits due to its high concentration of vitamin C and antioxidants.
 You may see rose tea also referred to as “rosebud tea.”
 These terms are interchangeable.
 Rose tea or rosebud tea is not to be confused with “rosehip tea,” which is made from the fruit of the rose plant instead of the petals or buds.
 Rose tea can benefit your physical and mental health in a variety of ways.

-Rose Tea May Reduce Pain from Menstrual Cramps
+May Reduce Pain From Menstrual Cramps

 It has been shown that rose tea may be beneficial in reducing pain associated with menstrual cramps.
 Rose tea regulates hormones associated with cramping and period pain to reduce the severity of menstrual cramps.
 Rose tea has also been shown to reduce mood swings associated with menstruation and PMS.

 A study published in the “Journal of Midwifery and Women’s Health” in 2005 found that drinking rose tea over a period of several months reduced the amount of cramping during menstruation.
-In this study, scientists tracked a group of women in Taiwan, and found that those who drank more rose tea over the course of six months experienced less severe cramping and less pain during their menstrual period.
+In this study, scientists tracked a group of women in Taiwan and found that those who drank more rose tea over the course of six months experienced less severe cramping and less pain during their menstrual period.
 The study also found that drinking rose tea reduced the psychological symptoms of menstruation, including mood swings.

-Rose Tea Can Improve Your Mood
+Can Improve Your Mood

 Rose tea has been shown to have a positive effect on mood.
 Drinking rose tea may improve symptoms of mild or situational depression, and mild anxiety.
 Rose tea can also help to reduce stress.
 Rose tea may help to regulate hormones and neurotransmitters in the brain to help improve psychological problems such as low mood, anxiety, and feelings of stress.